Race, Gender & Sexuality Studies program

 The Hmong and Hmong-American Studies Certificate offers an excellent opportunity for students to learn about this rich culture and history.
 Through a set of carefully-structured courses, students use a critical lens to explore topics related to Hmong studies.

-This semester-long program concentrates on critical reading, writing, and thinking to prepare low-income people, often single parents, for successful college work.
-Classes meet one night per week and child care is provided.
+SSP is a semester-long program concentrates on critical reading, writing, and thinking to prepare low-income people, often single parents, for a successful college experience.
 SSP also provides internship opportunities for women’s studies students.

-The department encourages an facilitates student internships, including:
+The department encourages and facilitates student internships, including:

-• A long-standing “in-house” internship in the Self Sufficiency Program, designed to improve access to higher education for single-parents and other adults
+- A long-standing “in-house” internship in the Self Sufficiency Program.

 RGSS faculty are committed to expanding the horizons of students beyond the classroom.
 Examples include: